-In addition, the Manager has given an undertaking to the SGX-ST that for so long as it remains the Manager of First REIT and the Master Tenant in Indonesia and/or any of its related corporations remains a controlling shareholder of the Manager, it will disclose the Rent/EBITDA ratio of the Indonesia properties in its annual report issued to unitholders.
+In addition, the Manager has given an undertaking to the SGX-ST that for so long as it remains the Manager of First REIT and PT Lippo Karawaci Tbk in Indonesia and/or any of its related corporations remains a controlling shareholder of the Manager, it will disclose the Rent/EBITDA ratio of the Indonesia properties in its annual report issued to unitholders.
 The EBITDA is calculated before any rental expense.
-The Rent/EBITDA ratio for the Indonesia properties for the year ended 31 December 2007 is approximately 59.24%.
+The Rent/EBITDA ratio for the Indonesia properties for the year ended 31 December 2008 and 31 December 2007 are approximately 56.54% and 59.24% respectively.